andreros/playground/README.md

 # Playground

-Repository for test projects, code examples and other personal experiences
+Repository for test projects, code examples and other personal experiences.

+## Project intentions

+* Electronize Miuki Miu's [Cassete Tape](https://github.com/miukimiu/cassette-tape) project.
+* Keep adding other projects, spikes and experiences to the Playground (there are some PHP API, Angular I and II examples laying in my hard drive just waiting to be added).

 ## Projects